simonsteiger/cvap/README.md

 The CVAP is an R Shiny app to make selected statistics and visualisations from the [Swedish Rheumatology Quality Register](www.srq.nu) accessible to clinicians and the wider public.

-# Running the app locally
+# Can I run the app locally?

-- First, install dependencies with `renv::restore()`
-- Adjust local directory to read SRQ data in `app/logic/data/PATH.R`
-- Run `rhino::app()`
+No, the underlying data are confidential.
+The purpose of this repository is to help other programmers create similar applications using Shiny.

 # Maintenance

-This goal of this section is to allow the reader to make simple changes without breaking the app.
-Let's begin by having a look at how the code is organised.

-## The `app` folder

-All the relevant code is in the `/app` directory.
+TLDR; All the relevant code is in the `app` directory, `app/view` contains shiny modules, and `app/logic` non-reactive code such as functions, data-cleaning scripts, etc.

 ```
 └── app